argriffing/arbtkf91/README.md

 Requirements
 ------------

-The arbtkf91 code has been tested only on Linux.
+The arbtkf91 code has been tested only on Linux, and the installation requires [autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) which should be available as `autotools-dev` on Linux distributions based on debian.

-It depends on these C libraries:
+The arbtkf91 package depends on these C libraries:
  * [arb](https://github.com/fredrik-johansson/arb)
    -- C library for arbitrary-precision interval arithmetic
  * [flint2](https://github.com/wbhart/flint2)